deciduously/ar-bot/README.md

 [![Build Status](https://travis-ci.org/deciduously/ar-bot.svg?branch=master)](https://travis-ci.org/deciduously/ar-bot)

 Command-line tool for collection and batching of auto-generated emails, in an attempt to save paper.
-It will read all the downloaded RFC5322 formatted email alerts in the folder specified
-and batch similar alerts together.
-When enough have been batched, the use can cut a dugest, which copies everything into the `hx/` folder.
+It will read all the downloaded RFC5322 formatted email alerts in the folder specified and batch similar alerts together.
+When enough have been batched, the user can cut a dugest, which copies everything into the `hx/` folder.

 Ive tested on Linux and Windows.
-It Probably works ok on MacOS, too, if you happen to be an alternate unverse me with this exact need but not using either of those two operating systems.
+It probably works ok on MacOS, too, if you happen to be an alternate unverse me with this exact need but aren't using either of those two operating systems.

 ## Usage